Ohio-Supreme-Court-Reasons-Therefor/oh-sup-ct-clerk-docket-crawler/README.md

 # oh-sup-ct-clerk-docket-crawler

-The Ohio Supreme Court Clerk Docket Crawler is a product of the [Ohio Supreme Court's Reasons Therefor](https://www.zotero.org/groups/2424402/ohio_supreme_courts_reasons_therefor) group.
-The group researches the history and observance of the mandate in the Ohio Constitution's Article IV, Section 2(C): "The decisions in all cases in the Supreme Court shall be reported together with the reasons therefor."
+The Ohio Supreme Court Clerk Docket Crawler is an initiative of [Ohio Supreme Court "Reasons Therefor" Research](https://ohio-supreme-court-reasons-therefor.github.io/?q=%22together%20with%20the%20reasons%20therefor%22).
+The crawler collects data that facilitates research into the history and observance of the mandate in the Ohio Constitution's Article IV, Section 2(C): "The decisions in all cases in the Supreme Court shall be reported together with the reasons therefor."

-The Crawler is configured to crawl the Ohio Supreme Court Clerk's [online docket database](https://www.supremecourt.ohio.gov/Clerk/ecms/#/search) and save its data into local files.
+The Crawler is configured to crawl the Ohio Supreme Court Clerk's [online docket database](https://www.supremecourt.ohio.gov/Clerk/ecms/#/search) and save its data into local files.  *(At a technical level, what the core code does is retrieve JSON formatted case data through an ASP.NET interface within the Clerk's set of pages and save that data into CSV files.)*

+A copy of the collected data has been uploaded to Kaggle.
+See <https://www.kaggle.com/jfreed/ohio-supreme-court-dockets>.

 ## Setup